Daidalos99/daidalos99.github.io/index.md

 📫 You can contact me via daidalos0430@gmail.com

 This is my blog that I record about my projects, studies, and daily life.
-Hope you can get good infomation in this archive! :smile:
+Hope you can get good infomation in this archive! 😄

 If you wanna know about me more, pls check 'About' category.